Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: Adaptive Interventions in Healthcare

-However, since the adaptation performed by AIs are aimed for optimizing individual health-related outcomes, two additional components have a determinant role in their definition~\citep{nahum2019introduction}, i.e.: \begin{enumerate} \item[(v)] the \textbf{proximal outcome(s)}, say $\{Y_t\}_{t>0}$, directly targeted by an intervention, easily observable and expected to influence a longer-term outcome of interest, according to some mediation theory~\citep{mackinnon2007mediation}; \item[(vi)] the \textbf{distal outcome(s)}, representing the long-term health outcome of interest and ultimate goal of the overall AI. \end{enumerate} Note that proximal outcomes can also be used as tailoring variables for guiding later-stage decisions.
-In \textsc{Fig}~\ref{fig: ai-example}, for instance, the response status at week 2, 4 and 8 can represent both the proximal outcome targeted by each of the four-stage decision rules and a tailoring variable used in subsequent decision rules but first.
+Since an AI adaptation is aimed at optimizing individual outcomes, these play an essential role when defining an AI's components~\citep{nahum-shani_introduction_2019}.
+In particular, we can distinguish between two types of individual outcomes: \begin{enumerate} \item[(v)] The \textbf{intermediate} or \textbf{proximal outcome(s)}, say $\{Y_t\}_{t>0}$, with $Y_t \in \mathcal{Y}_t$, that is, easily observable short-term outcome(s), expected to influence a longer-term outcome according to some mediation theory~\citep{mackinnon_mediation_2007}; \item[(vi)] The \textbf{final} or \textbf{distal outcome}, representing the long-term outcome of interest and the ultimate goal of the AI.
+To distinguish it from the intermediate stage-related outcomes $\{Y_t\}_{t>0}$, which may have a different meaning and nature, we denote it by $\overset{\infty}{Y}$. \end{enumerate} Different AI problems would target different types of outcomes.
+For example, in some contexts, there may only be a distal (end-of-study) outcome $\overset{\infty}{Y}$ instead of multiple intermediate outcomes (see e.g.,~\cite{pelham_effects_2002}): in that case, we will use the convention $Y_{T+1} \doteq \overset{\infty}{Y}$, with $T$ being the study's last decision point or problem horizon.
+In other cases, only the intermediate outcomes will define the AI problem, while the final outcome will have no formal role in the decision-making problem.
+We also note that proximal outcomes can also be used as tailoring variables to guide later-stage decisions.
+In Figure~\ref{fig: ai-example}, for example, the response status at time $t=1$ represents both the proximal outcome targeted by the intervention at the decision point $t=0$ and the tailoring variable at the decision point $t=1$.

-The development and establishment of AIs or decision rules is guided by domain theory, clinical knowledge and empirical evidence on the relationship between tailoring, proximal and distal outcome(s) and intervention options.
-Determination of optimized decision rules also involves more sophisticated statistical and ML tools, with RL representing a state-of-the art solution.
+Development of AIs is based on the selection and integration of the aforementioned six components, taking into account their relationship.
+Ideally, this is informed and guided by domain theories, practical considerations, empirical evidence, or some combinations thereof.
+Determining optimized decision rules typically involves more sophisticated data-driven statistical and ML tools, with RL recognized as a current state-of-the-art tool.